 Keep an eye out for our daily weather forecast update below and tour status as noted on the Anchorage Aurora Quest page.
-The Kp estimate is for the maximum level forecasted for the time between 11:00 p.m. and 4:00 a.m.
+The Kp estimate is for the maximum level forecasted for the time between 10:00 p.m. and 4:00 a.m.
 Alaska time.

-Planetary K-Index provides an estimate as to how wide the auroral oval may extend.
+The Planetary K-Index (or Kp) provides an estimate as to how wide the auroral oval may extend.
 It does not indicate whether the aurora borealis will appear.
 The most important factors for aurora viewing are the solar winds and geomagnetic field – so note the information above on those.
 The Planetary K-Index is measured on a scale of 0-9.
-Anchorage is within the Kp3 zone (aurora visible overhead), but auroras are often seen here on the horizon as low as Kp1 (except for the early and late season, where a higher Kp is needed.)
+Anchorage is within the Kp3 zone (aurora visible overhead), but auroras are often seen here on the horizon as low as Kp1 (except for the early and late season, where a higher Kp is needed due to bright twilight).
 A fairly accurate Kp index can be determined up to 3-days in advance.
 For the Kp index indicated in the Anchorage northern lights forecast, that is the maximum Kp predicted during the prime aurora viewing time in the Anchorage area (generally between 9:00 p.m. and 4:00 a.m.).
 We do not provide the Kp level for a forecast period outside of nominal viewing times (i.e., local daytime).

 Hemispheric Power is a measure of auroral activity that helps determine how bright and active auroras might be.
 It measures the rate of deposition of charged particles (mainly electrons and protons) into the atmosphere, where they collide with upper atmosphere particles and eventually stop.
 This process transfers their kinetic energy to the upper atmosphere.
 The higher the number, the more charged particles are depositing in the upper atmosphere.
 It’s measured on a scale of 5-150 GW [Gigawatts].
 A power level of 20 or more is usually adequate to produce auroras visible to the naked eye.
 Hemispheric Power fluctuates and is a short range forecast that can be determined only up to around 30-90 minutes in advance with relative accuracy.